Xinglab/SQUID/README.md

 		$comparison: The label of the each comparison provided in the Comparison file

 ###Result###
-A folder contains all of final result files
+The folder contains all of final result files

-counts_all_$type.txt store the inclusion and skipping counts for all of the samples
+counts_all_$type.txt store PI values for all of the samples

 		column 1: Intron Id representing the chromosome position, start and end column 2: Gene id of intron residing genes